lulab/COME/README.md

 ## 1. Installation and Requirements

 COME requires R(>=2.15.2) and R packages "randomForest" and "rhd5" pre-installed in a linux system.
 In your terminal, enter R and type the following commands:

-	install.packages("randomForest")
-	install.packages("rhd5")
+	install.packages("randomForest"); install.packages("rhd5");

 #### COME doesn't need installation.
-1. users need to download the whole folder of [bin](http://github.com/lulab/COME) (which contains source codes) from the github into his working directory.
-Make sure all the files are in one folder, hereafter, we name this folder the _bin folder_.
+1. Users need to download the folder of [bin](http://github.com/lulab/COME) (which contains source codes) from the github into their working directories.
-2. Second, users need to download your species' CPL file and level 2 model from the [download page](http://1drv.ms/1GG4eTA).
-These (two) files need to be also placed in the _bin folder_ under your working directory.
+2. Second, users need to download your species' feature vector files from the [download page](http://1drv.ms/1GG4eTA).
+These (nine) files need to be placed in the subfolder of /your/working/dir/bin/HDF5.
+3. Third, users need to download your species' model file from the [download page](http://1drv.ms/1GG4eTA).
+The model file need to be placed in the subfolder of /your/working/dir/bin/models.
+4. For example, if you want to calculate coding potential scores for your _human_ transcripts, here's the instrcution:

+		wget

 ## 2. Usage